Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 ### Problem Setup
 Assume that we have a small network connecting a few locations in the US using RSVP-TE for traffic management.
-RSVP-TE allows us to find paths if there is not enough room on the shortest path.
+RSVP-TE allows us to find paths if there is not enough room on the shortest path, which removes the restriction that the flows need to travel on the shortest path only.

 In the below picture, we can see the Capacity and IGP cost of the links.
 From a graph representation perspective, we will use `MultiDigraph`. `Multi` to represent multiple links like between `lax<-->iad`, and `Digraph` for capturing the